dennissxz/data-science-handbook/_sources/33-dimensionality-reduction/21-multidimensional-scaling.md

   - co-occurrence counts of words between documents
   - an adjacency matrix of web pages (MDS as a graph layout technique)
   - survey results of customers' perception of similarity between products

+- Usually the diagonal entires of a dissimilarity matrix are $0$, and those of a similarity matrix are 1.
+A dissimilarity measure can be created based on the given similarity measure, and vice versa.

 In all, there are four types of MDS: {metric, non-metric} $\times$ {distance, classical}.